 Before I start this review I have a confession to make, I didn’t buy this game when it first came out… I actually waited until it went on sale during one of PSN’s Flash Sales, so I don’t have any buyers remorse like some folks do.
 In fact I think I came out like a bandit with this game, because to be honest, Norn9 is worth exactly what I paid for it (and let’s remember that I paid $35 for Alice in the Heart)!

 I don’t know what people were complaining about, but aside from a few confusing bits in the beginning, I found the plot of the prologue to be rather easy to follow.
-Now, I will admit that it was a bit of a slow go at first, but once you get on the ship the story starts to pick up considerably.
-The sprites are really well done which is to be expected from a developer like Otomate, but some of the backgrounds reminded me of the old Voltage Inc games…and not in a good way.
+Now, I will admit that it was a bit of a slow go at first.
+But once you get on the ship the story starts to pick up considerably.
+The sprites are really well done which is to be expected from a developer like Otomate.
+But some of the backgrounds reminded me of the old Voltage Inc games and not in a good way.

-So… the plot of Norn9 is very, unique.
-You have a group of horny, super powered teens stuck together on a Death Star of Peace airship with no parental supervision and let’s not forget the mysterious individual attacking the ship.
-I’ve only played through the prologue, and I can already tell that there is just too much going on at once.
+So, the plot of Norn9 is very, unique.
+You have a group of horny, super powered teens stuck together on a Death Star of Peace with no parental supervision.
+And, let’s not forget the mysterious individual attacking the ship.
+I’ve only played through the prologue, and I can already tell that there is just too much going on.
 Not to mention all the “mysteries”.

-So far, my feelings are mixed on Norn9, sure the premise is unique and the characters are pretty cool, but all of the bad press has me hesitant to fully invest myself in the game.
-I want to expect the best, but I’ve been burned before and I am not keen on repeating past mistakes anytime soon.
+So far, my feelings are mixed on Norn9.
+Sure the premise is unique and the characters are pretty cool.
+But all of the bad press has me hesitant to fully invest myself in the game.
+I want to expect the best.
+But I’ve been burned before and I am not keen on repeating past mistakes anytime soon.

 As far as the translation goes, I didn’t really notice too many fails, save for the wonky name changes.
 However, I have been assured that it’s only down hill from here… But, I don’t imagine Norn9 being any worse than that god awful Alice in the Heart translation from QuinRose.